iedon/activitypub-fw/README.md

 # Features
 - ✅ Basic filtering by ```At(@)``` and ```Mentions(cc)``` in an ActivityPub message
 - ✅ Basic Blacklist support for content filtering
+- ✅ Basic partial hot reload
 - Make an easy-to-use UI
-- Real time analyzation
+- Real time analyzation/log
-- Further integrations: anti-spam interfaces, ...
+- Further integrations: anti-spam, ...
 - ...